List of neighbourhoods of Ranchi: Harmu Housing Colony

 Many high rise apartments are being built in this area and property prices are very high.

 Kantatoli Colony

 Kantatoli Colony also known as Netaji Nagar, is one of the popular residential areas of Ranchi.
 Kantatoli Colony/Netaji Nagar is famous for its cultural events and especially for the Durga Puja celebrations.
 It was set up to rehabilitate the refugees from East Bengal after the partition.
+It is adjacent to the Birsa Bus Terminus.